Advertiser Disclosure

 Best Citi ThankYou Rewards Card

-Moving onto Citi, we highly recommend checking out the Citi Strata Premier℠ Card for your first Citi ThankYou Points-earning card.
+Moving onto Citi, we highly recommend checking out the Citi Strata Premier℠ Card for your first Citi ThankYou Point-earning card.

-The Citi Strata Premier card earns 10x points on hotel, car rentals, and attractions booked through CitiTravel.com and 3x points on air travel, other hotel purchases, at restaurants, supermarkets, gas stations, and EV charging stations.
-Plus, it offers a $100 annual hotel credit off a single hotel stay of $500 or more booked through the ThankYou portal.
-Your Citi ThankYou Points can then be transferred to travel transfer partners!
+The Citi Strata Premier card earns 10x points on hotels, car rentals, and attractions booked through CitiTravel.com and 3x points on air travel and other hotel purchases at restaurants, supermarkets, gas stations, and EV charging stations.

 Citi Strata Premier℠ Card